Bandaras213/Havenbot/README.md

 	+ **GuildmemberAdd**
 		* Welcomes the user that joined in the #main channel, assigns the "Visitor" role and sends an embed with some of their Discord information to #memberlog.
 	+ **GuildmemberRemove**
-		* Just sends an embed with some of Discord information of the user that left #memberlog.
+		* Sends an embed with some Discord information of the user that left to #memberlog.
 	+ **Error**
-		* This should hopefully log erros such as disconnects and let it auto reconnect. (?)
+		* This logs erros such as disconnects and lets it auto reconnect.
  + ## Commands

  	* ### Admin Roles Only